 Are you experiencing call quality issues when using VoIP?
 You’re not alone.
-People who use hosted phone services might experience voice quality issues no matter their internet connection speed.
+People who use hosted phone services could experience voice quality issues no matter their internet connection speed.

-Troubleshooting sound quality problems VoIP calls can be challenging.
-Delays and unexpected silence threaten your credibility and costs you valuable business opportunities.
+Troubleshooting sound quality problems with VoIP calls can be challenging.
+Delays and unexpected silence threaten your credibility and cost you valuable business opportunities.

 Quality of Service (QoS) network optimization can solve headaches that come with Voice over IP technology.
 Prioritizing voice traffic boosts the reliability and clarity of your phone calls.

 We’ll walk you through understanding VoIP QoS, how to set it up, and tips to maintain superior call quality.

 Quality of Service (QoS) is a method to prioritize network traffic going through a router to provide acceptable service to most users.
 Administrators put QoS in place to address audio quality issues.

 VoIP is susceptible to network congestion, resulting in echoes, lag, and dropped calls.
 VoIP relies on data packets arriving at their destination and in the correct order.
 High latency and jitter can cause glaring problems with Voice over IP phone calls.